 a trio of places to see, eat and shop in London, UK

 London is a destination well known for its cultural offerings, with world-renowned museums, art galleries, design emporiums – and shopping.
 Here are a few places to visit when you’ve already ticked off some of the more famous spots (we’re looking at you, Tate Modern) from your to-do list.
 ALSO READ: Another trip of places to see, eat and shop in Lisbon, Portugal

+EXPERIENCESir John Soane’s Museum Loads of places get described as ‘treasure troves’ but once you’ve seen Sir John Soane’s Museum, you’ll never use that phrase casually again.
+Situated in the two Victorian row houses in which architect and extreme collector Soane (1753-1827) lived, this is the kind of museum that only a wealthy 19th-century British man could have created, and every inch of it reflects Soane’s aesthetically obsessive personality – especially because, in accordance with the terms of his will, nothing has been changed here in the 180-plus years since he died.
 Its many rooms are all packed with incredible items ranging from Renaissance statuary to an Egyptian sarcophagus and a plethora of oil paintings, architectural drawings and Soane’s own sketchbooks, and entrance is free.
 It’s a small space, though, and only open to the public from Wednesdays to Sundays, so at very busy times you might have to wait a short while to get in.
 But it’s worth it: this is a genuinely fascinating and memorable place that made us think about what museums are for and how they function, as well as being an inspiring reflection of one person’s remarkable life and work.

 'Out of Character', a new project by MUTT for London Design Festival 2018 at Sir John Soane’s Museum.